alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 revenue generating.
 In those scenarios, it's important for the company to hire theory people to stay on the cutting edge.

-I would probably be doing more theory if I had gone to a PhD program, since my research interests aren't perfectly aligned with my day-to-day work, but it's not that different and I'm willing to take the trade-offs it comes with.
-The good part of robot learning is that getting things to work in the real world makes you directly hit problems that have to be solved for ML research to be useful.
+I would probably be doing more theory if I had gone to a PhD program.
+My research interests aren't perfectly aligned with my day-to-day work, but it's not that different and I'm willing to take the trade-offs it comes with.
+The good part of robot learning is that getting things to work in the real world makes you directly hit hard, interesting problems that have to be solved for ML research to be useful.
 The bad part is that you have to deal with the real world.